Folkor1/CI_PP3_EnterTheMatrix/README.md

 <details><summary>Click here to view instructions</summary>

-### Main Menu
+### Main Screen
-On the main menu screen the program logo is displayed, and the user will have 2 options here - create a new username or use an existing login information.
+On the main screen menu the program logo is displayed, and the user will have 2 options here - create a new username or use an existing login information.

 Options:
 - create username